pfrazee/ssbmail/README.md

 MX's user-authentication does not depend on a third party.
 You collect proofs of identity from a social web-of-trust, and those proofs are stored on your device.

-MX's protocol is extensible; the messages are semi-structured (as JSON) and typed.
+MX's internal message format is typed JSON.
-You can use it to write applications other than just mail.
+You can use [the API](https://scuttlebot.io/docs/basics/open-a-client.html) to write applications other than mail.

-MX's servers, called Pubs, are dumb-servers for smart-clients.
+MX's servers, called Pubs, are not hosts, and dont see your private messages.
 They handle very basic tasks, like log- and file-replication.

 **Protocol reference**